BrickGoat/Jacksonville-ward-analysis/README.md

 ### Data

 The datasets used in this analysis is public information obtained from the North Carolina [State Board Of Elections website](https://dl.ncsbe.gov/).
-Below is a list of the columns for the voter and voter history data set.